boozallen/MOTIF/README.md

 The Malware Open-source Threat Intelligence Family (MOTIF) dataset contains 3,095 disarmed PE malware samples from 454 families, labeled with ground truth confidence.
 Family labels were obtained by surveying thousands of open-source threat reports published by 14 major cybersecurity organizations between Jan.
 1st, 2016 Jan.
 1st, 2021.
 The dataset also provides a comprehensive alias mapping for each family and EMBER raw features for each file.

-Further information about the MOTIF dataset is provided in our paper: TODO ARXIV LINK
+Further information about the MOTIF dataset is provided in our [paper](https://arxiv.org/abs/2111.15031).

 If you use the provided data or code, please make sure to cite our paper: